Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Introduction

+The picture is compelling in light of its success in describing hadron-hadron and photon-hadron total cross sections over many orders of magnitude in $s$ with the same basic functional form \cite{blockrev}.
+Moreover, the \emph{predictions} for the proton-proton and proton-air cross sections at the LHC \cite{LHCtot1,LHCtot2,LHCtot3} and the Pierre Auger Observatory \cite{POAp-air}, respectively, obtained by extrapolating that form to much higher $s$ are confirmed by these new high energy experiments \cite{mbair,blockhalzen,blockhalzen2}.

-In this paper, we investigate the implications of this bounded behavior for the ultra-small $x$, large $Q^2$ limit of the quark distributions in the proton using our recent Froissart-bounded fit to the combined HERA data.
-We show that the individual quark distributions can be derived to reasonable accuracy directly from $F_2^{\gamma p}$, and present the results obtained using the extrapolation of our fit to ultra-small $x$.
-The extrapolation should be reliable: the fit function becomes a simple quadratic in the natural variable $v=\ln(1/x)$ with well-determined coefficients for $x$ small or $v$ large, and the extrapolation necessary to reach $x=10^{-14}$ ($v=32.2$) involves only a factor $\sim$3 increase in $v$ from the upper values attained in the HERA region.
+In this paper, we investigate the implications of this bounded behavior for $F_2^{\gamma p}$ for the ultra-small $x$, large $Q^2$ limit of the quark distributions in the proton using our recent Froissart-bounded fit to the combined HERA data.
+This fit can potentially be checked at the proposed Large Hadron electron Collider (LHeC) \cite{LHeC} over ranges in $x$ and $Q^2$ larger by factors of $\sim20$ than those accessible at HERA.

+We show that the individual quark distributions can be derived to good accuracy directly from $F_2^{\gamma p}$, and present the results obtained using the extrapolation of our fit to ultra-small $x$.
+The extrapolation of $F_2^{\gamma p}$ and the resulting quark distributions should be reliable: the fit function becomes a simple quadratic in the natural variable $v=\ln(1/x)$ with well-determined coefficients for $x$ small or $v$ large, and the extrapolation necessary to reach $x=10^{-14}$ ($v=32.2$) involves only a factor of $\lesssim$3 increase in $v$ from the upper values attained in the HERA region.

+In Part II of this work, the companion paper to this \cite{bdhmneutrino}, we use the quark distributions derived here to calculate UHE charged- and neutral current neutrino-nucleon cross sections $\sigma_{CC}^{\nu}(E_{\nu})$ and $\sigma_{NC}^{\nu}(E_{\nu})$ for neutrino energies up to $E_{\nu}=10^{17}$ GeV, currently the highest energies at which there are experimental bounds on cosmic neutrino fluxes \cite{forte, glue}.
+These calculations require quark distributions at large $Q^2$ ($Q^2\gtrsim 10^4$) and small $x$, down to $x\sim 10^{-14}$.
+The results presented here are motivated by that need, and by the fact that the measurement of UHE neutrino cross sections would provide a test of hadronic dynamics at energies not otherwise accessible \cite{bdhmneutrino}.